 A framework for the extraction and modeling of fact-finding reasoning from legal decisions: lessons from the Vaccine/Injury Project Corpus, 19 Artificial Intelligence & Law 291-331 (2011), with Nathaniel Carie, Courtney C. DeWitt, and Eric Lesh.
 Publisher's copy available for download.
-Review in the New York Law Journal.
+Authors' version as accepted for publication.

-Plausibility Schemas: Templates for Legal Factfinding, in the Proceedings of the 12th International Conference on Artificial Intelligence and Law, June 8-12, 2009, pp. 214-15 (ACM: New York, 2009).
-Copy of full text available for download in .pdf format
+Plausibility Schemas: Templates for Legal Factfinding, in the Proceedings of the 12th International Conference on Artificial Intelligence and Law (ICAIL 2011), June 8-12, 2009, pp. 214-15 (ACM: New York, 2009).
+Copy of full text available for download in .pdf format.

 A Default-Logic Model of Factfinding for United States Regulation of Food Safety, chapter in Uncertain Risks Regulated (Ellen Vos and Michelle Everson, Editors; Routledge-Cavendish Publishing, 2008).